briankoco/hobbes-venv/README.md

 1. **Guest kernel panics during boot process**

-    When running images via QEMU, the `run-in-qemu.sh` script uses the `-cpu host` model to emulate the exact CPU model of the host machine, which is the most reliable way to ensure that the emulated CPU has virtualization extensions required for Palacios.
+    When running images via QEMU, the `run-in-qemu.sh` can be configured to use the `-cpu host` model to emulate the exact CPU model of the host machine, which is the most reliable way to ensure that the emulated CPU has virtualization extensions required for Palacios.
 However, `-cpu host` frequently causes problems in QEMU/KVM, including kernel panics during the boot process, usually as a result of `rdmsr/wrmsr` instructions.

     There are two general workarounds to this problem: